|Causes Symptoms Diagnosis Treatment Home care|

-Also known as “pinkeye“, conjunctivitis is a common disease in cats characterised by inflammation and pinkness of the conjunctiva (the pink membrane which covers the front of the eyeball and the inside of the eyelids).
-Conjunctivitis can affect one eye (unilateral) or both eyes (bilateral) and covers a broad range of possible conditions.
+Also known as pinkeye, conjunctivitis is a common disease in cats characterised by inflammation and pinkness of the conjunctiva, the pink membrane which covers the front of the eyeball and the inside of the eyelids.
+It can affect one eye (unilateral) or both eyes (bilateral) and covers a broad range of possible conditions.
 Conjunctival inflammation can be acute or chronic, infectious or non-infectious.

-Feline Chlamydophila is a bacterial infection characterised by mind rhinitis, fever, localised lymph node swelling and ocular discharge.
+- Feline Chlamydophila is a bacterial infection characterised by mind rhinitis, fever, localised lymph node swelling and ocular discharge.

-Bartonella is the bacteria responsible for cat scratch disease in cats.
-Infected cats generally have mild and self-limiting symptoms including fever, swollen lymph nodes, uveitis and conjunctivitis.
+- Bartonella is the bacteria responsible for cat scratch disease in cats.
+Infected cats generally have mild and self-limiting symptoms including fever, swollen lymph nodes, uveitis, and conjunctivitis.

 Most bacterial infections occur secondary to viral infections when irritation or damage to the sensitive tissues of the eyes expose them to opportunistic bacterial infections, common pathogens include Streptococci and Staphylococci.

-Allergies (plants, pollens etc).
+- Allergies (plants, pollens etc).

-Blepharitis is an inflammation of the eyelid, which causes swelling and discomfort.
+- Blepharitis is an inflammation of the eyelid, which causes swelling and discomfort.
 Swelling can lead to irritation of the underlying conjunctiva.

 - Foreign object (grass seed, hair, sand, eyelash).

 - Irritants (eg; smoke, fumes, dust).

-Entropion is a condition in which the eyelids fold inwards, this causes the eyelashes to rub against the eye, which causes irritation.
+- Entropion is a condition in which the eyelids fold inwards, this causes the eyelashes to rub against the eye, which causes irritation.
 Persians and Exotics are particularly at risk of this.

-Keratoconjunctivitis sicca (KCS/dry eye) – This is an inflammation of both the cornea and the conjunctiva and sicca means dry.
+- Keratoconjunctivitis sicca (KCS/dry eye) – This is an inflammation of both the cornea and the conjunctiva and sicca means dry.
 This is caused by a lack of tears reaching the surface of the eyes which is caused by trauma, inflammation of the conjunctival glands and ducts, scarring etc.

-Keratitis is an inflammation of the cornea, there are a number of causes including infectious and non-infectious.
+- Keratitis is an inflammation of the cornea, there are a number of causes including infectious and non-infectious.
 It is possible for inflammation to progress to the conjunctiva.

 The most common symptoms of conjunctivitis in cats are eye discharge along with a meaty like appearance to the eye (as you can see in the image above).

-The conjunctiva becomes red and swollen.
+- The conjunctiva becomes red and swollen.

 - Pawing and rubbing at the eye.

 - Third eye protrusion.

-Ulceration of the eye may also occur in cats infected with FHV-1.
+- Ulceration of the eye may also occur in cats infected with FHV-1.

 This often starts out as serous conjunctivitis which becomes purulent.
 Thick secretions crust the lids and the discharge contains mucus or pus.
 Bacterial infections are often the cause